 - FOR EACH HOA ATTORNEY YOU INTERVIEW, PAY ATTENTION TO POSITIVE & NEGATIVE VIBES FROM YOUR INTERACTION.

 - Ensure ALL terms & conditions discussed are written in the engagement letter.

 - After you hire an attorney to represent you, ALL communication to and from your HOA will go through your attorney.

 - Strategize…what is your attorney’s plan of action?
 Ask how you can help with the process.

 - REMAIN PROACTIVE IN RESEARCHING FOR YOUR CASE.
 Your groundwork could tilt the scales in your favor.

-- The attorney should provide updates as necessary.
+- Your attorney should provide updates as necessary.

 - Respect the attorney’s time.
 Understand that you are entering into a BUSINESS RELATIONSHIP, not a friendship.
-Just as any potential lawsuit, HOA litigation can be emotionally draining… if you need an outlet and techniques to cope, please consider getting guidance from a therapist.
+Just as any potential lawsuit, HOA litigation can be emotionally draining… if you need an outlet & techniques to cope, please seek therapy & counsel from a professional.

 - If your case goes to trial, YOUR ATTORNEY SHOULD PREPARE YOU ON…